Dolores Gortázar Serantes: Carlist

-Gortázar's father was a Liberal, active republican and friend of Castelar.
-It is not clear how the young Dolores developed Traditionalist sympathies; in the 1890s she was already a declared Carlist.
+Since Gortázar's father was a republican Liberal, it is not clear how the young Dolores developed Traditionalist sympathies; in the 1890s she was already a declared Carlist.
 Initially her activity was about organizing prayers and donations for the Spanish army fighting in Cuba, yet already in 1899 she engaged in veladas artisticas of the León círculo carlista.
 Successful proselytizing in private she took up propaganda works also in public, commencing cooperation with the semi-official Carlist mouthpiece, El Correo Español.
 In 1900 rumored even to launch her own Traditionalist daily, at that time she was already known as "ilustre dama carlista".

-Her translation of Horace was acknowledged in a 1902 congratulation letter from the Carlist heir to the throne, Don Jaime, two years her senior; since the prince has never developed particular interest in letters and it does not seem that the two had met before, the expression of sympathy remains somewhat mysterious.
+Her translation of Horace was acknowledged in a 1902 congratulation letter from the Carlist heir to the throne, Don Jaime.
+Since the prince has never demonstrated interest in letters, this expression of sympathy remains somewhat surprising.
 For the time being her Carlist zeal cooled down.
 During the Madrid schooling episode she seemed on perfect terms with the Alfonsist royal family and in the 1910s she published in Maurista and national-Catholic press.
 However, Gortázar retained her Carlist link, together with the party pundits sporadically giving lectures at Traditionalism-flavored events.